section-engineering-education/engineering-education/content/articles/valuetuple-and-valuetuple-structure-in-c#/index.md

 Create<T1, T2>(T1, T2); this method creates a new value tuple that has two components.

-Create<T1, T2, T3>(T1, T2, T3); this method creates a new value tuple that has three components
+Create<T1, T2, T3>(T1, T2, T3); this method creates a new value tuple that has three components.

-Create<T1, T2, T3, T4>(T1, T2, T3, T4); this method creates a new value tuple that has four components.
+To create a new value tuple with four components, use Create<T1, T2, T3, T4>(T1, T2, T3, T4);

-Create<T1, T2, T3, T4, T5>(T1, T2, T3, T4, T5); this method creates a new value tuple that has five components
+To create a new value tuple with five components, use the Create<T1, T2, T3, T4, T5>(T1, T2, T3, T4, T5);

-Create<T1,T2,T3,T4,T5,T6>(T1, T2, T3, T4, T5, T6) ; this method creates a new value tuple that has six components
+To create a new value tuple with six components, use Create<T1, T2, T3, T4, T5, T6>(T1, T2, T3, T4, T5, T6);

-Create<T1, T2, T3, T4, T5, T6, T7>(T1, T2, T3, T4, T5, T6, T7); this method creates a new value tuple that has seven components.
+To create a new value tuple with seven components, use Create<T1, T2, T3, T4, T5, T6, T7>(T1, T2, T3, T4, T5, T6, T7);

-Create<T1, T2, T3, T4, T5, T6, T7, T8>(T1, T2, T3, T4, T5, T6, T7, T8); this method creates a new value tuple which has eight components
+To create a new value tuple with eight components, use Create<T1, T2, T3, T4, T5, T6, T7, T8>(T1, T2, T3, T4, T5, T6, T7, T8);

 ### Conclusion.
+In summary, we have learned;
+- How to create and initialize value tuple.
+- How to access value tuple named and unnamed members.
+- How to return value tuple from a method.
+- ValueTuple deconstruction.
+- ValueTuple structure.

-Value tuples have a simplified syntax and perform better than Tuples, as well as the ability to alter data members and give them meaningful names.
-In summary, there are numerous advantages to utilizing Value tuples rather than Tuples.
+We have also learned that value tuples have a simplified syntax and perform better than Tuples.
+They also can alter data members and give them meaningful names.
+Therefore we can say that it is best to use value tuples.